CalebTalley2024/GPT_Toy_Tutor/README.md

 - adding threshold for question_similarity
 - order by subtopic instead of by question??
 - make question in JSON look better???
+- Trying to use Self Refinement to check code?
+  - if so, try different temperatures pertaining to code review
 ### Future Steps
 - Use azure cloud as database
 - Expand into a Test